Our priority is to be an inclusive group where science is fun

 Dr Scott Waddell

-CSO Postdoctoral Fellow
+MRC Postdoctoral Fellow

 Scott is a CSO-funded post-doctoral fellow.
 With a BSc in Biochemistry and MSc in Drug Discovery & Translational Biology, Scott now studies the role of primary cilia in liver homeostasis and disease.
 Outside of the lab, Scott likes to keep fit, play saxophone and explore Edinburgh’s pubs with friends.